-3. Keep pets outside.
-Keeping your pets outdoors is the best way to keep dander at bay.
-However, this isn’t always practical when it’s freezing outside.
-If you must bring your pets indoors, keep them out of your bedroom or other rooms you spend a lot of time in.
+3. Keep pets out of the bedroom.
+Keeping your pets outdoors is the best way to keep dander at bay, however, we all know this isn’t a practical solution, especially when it’s freezing outside.
+If your pets live indoors, try to keep them out of your bedroom or other rooms you spend a lot of time in.

 4. Use an air purifier.
 An air purifier works to reduce the number of airborne contaminants floating around your home.
 The Austin Air HealthMate HM400 is a smart choice for allergy sufferers because it works to stop allergens before they trigger a reaction.
 If you or someone you love suffers from MCS, The Austin Air HealthMate Plus HM450 can help you reduce the number of chemicals in your home, helping to alleviate your symptoms.

 Asthma and allergies don’t have to steal your holiday spirit.
 Put these tips into practice and your home will be a warm and welcoming place this festive season.

 Stay up-to-date with the latest Austin Air blogs and news.
 Like and follow us on: